delph-in/pydelphin/docs/tutorials/codecs.rst

 Serialization Codecs for Semantic Representations
 =================================================

-PyDelphin has a standard API (similar to Python's :py:mod:`pickle` and :py:mod:`json` modules) for serialization codecs for semantic representations such as MRS, DMRS, and EDS.
-This guide serves as the common documentation for all of the following:
+PyDelphin has a common API (similar to Python's :py:mod:`pickle` and :py:mod:`json` modules) for serialization codecs for semantic representations such as MRS, DMRS, and EDS.
+This guide serves as the documentation for all of the following:

 MRS Codecs: